EthicApp-Development/organization/Guidelines/Git workflow.md

 ### 1.2.
 The issue gets assigned to a contributor

 The maintainer coordinates the assignation of issues for each contributor.
 However, you can ask them to be assigned to a particular issue you would like to start working on.
-Once someone is assigned to an issue, a new branch is created to work on it, named in the format:
+Once someone is assigned to an issue, a new branch is created to work on it, named with the format:

 ```txt
 issue-NUMBER-TYPE